salvadornm/cerisse/docs/bc.md

          }
 ```

 This function is called for each face on the boundary.
-It defines the array `s_ext[5]`, which specifies the values at the ghost points required to build teh flux across domain boundaries.
+It defines the array `s_ext[5]`, which specifies the values at the ghost points required to build the flux across domain boundaries.

 | Option      | Type         | Dimensions | Description                             |
 | ----------- | ------------ | :--------: | --------------------------------------- |